MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/maintain-group-membership-with-office-365-powershell.md

 - Ent_Office_Other
 - O365ITProTrain
 ms.assetid: 6770c5fa-b886-4512-8c67-ffd53226589e
-description: "Learn how to use PowerShell for Microsoft 365 to maintain membership in groups for Microsoft 365."
+description: "Learn how to use PowerShell to maintain membership in Microsoft 365 groups."
 ---

-# Maintain group membership with PowerShell for Microsoft 365
+# Maintain Microsoft 365 group membership with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 You can use PowerShell for Microsoft 365 as an alternative to the Microsoft 365 admin center to maintain group membership in Microsoft 365.